kisom/kyleisom.net-old/isomk/projects.md

 access to test functions.
 It made developing some Arduino libraries much faster than if I was using serial.
 I've got photos up at a [Picasa web album](http://picasaweb.google.com/brokenlcd/ArduinoHandheld).
-My Arduino libraries are available on my i
+My Arduino libraries are available on my
 [Arduino page](/arduino/index.html).